-We recently embarked on a 10 day #MyEndlessSummer Celebrity Equinox Cruise, in the middle of winter.
-Read more to find out how you can experience your own #MyEndlessSummer adventure, any time of the year.
+We recently embarked on a 10 day Celebrity Equinox Cruise with our kids and had the time of our lives.
+Read on to find out everything you need to know to plan your own family cruise adventure!

 Up until a couple of months ago, I had a pretty warped idea of cruise travel.
 Informed by occasional anecdotes from friends, random news reports, and Love Boat re-runs, I was left with a mental image of a floating city designed specifically for the kinds of people whose primary travel goals were simply to eat a lot, drink a lot, and lie around in the sun a lot.
 And while to me, a week or two like this sounds like utter paradise, it’s definitely not how the rest of my family rolls– In fact, our vacations are typically anything but relaxing.
 We hit the ground running and cram as many experiences as we possibly can into every single trip we take.
 This truth, along with the fact that my husband is prone to motion sickness, seemed to mean I’d have to put aside my dreams of a family cruise forever.